lukasz554/RandomNumbers/README.md

-# An application in Visual Studio generating random numbers from given interval
+# A graphic application in Visual Studio generating random numbers from given interval